 Professional Development Workshop

-This workshop focuses on communication, collaboration, and professional and networking skill development, including student-mentor relations, grant-writing, leadership and governance, career opportunities, and developing collaboration skills with colleagues at UNM and other institutions.
+This fall workshop focuses on communication, collaboration, and professional and networking skill development, including student-mentor relations, grant-writing, leadership and governance, career opportunities, and developing collaboration skills with colleagues at UNM and other institutions.

 Summer Research Experience

 The research experience occurs in the summer of the trainee's first academic year.
 Trainees will focus on how objects and specimens are collected, documented, handled, and integrated across collections to broaden their perspective on object-based research.
 Funds are available for stipends, research supplies, and travel.